-A Review of The Set Sail Hat FREE PDF Pattern by Patterns 4 Pirates.
+A Review of the FREE Set Sail Hat Pdf Pattern by Patterns for Pirates.

 The Set Sail Hat is a FREE pattern by Patterns 4 Pirates.
 They have quite a few free patterns - its definitely worth checking out.
 I like to try a free pattern from a company as a 'taster' exercise sometimes.
 They describe the hat as: